fizalihsan/fizalihsan.github.io/source/technology/aws.md

 * A network ACL is a numbered list of rules that AWS evaluates in order, starting with the lowest numbered rule, to determine whether traffic is allowed in or out of any subnet associated with the network ACL.
 * VPCs are created with a modifiable default network ACL associated with every subnet that allows all inbound and outbound traffic.
 * When you create a custom network ACL, its initial configuration will deny all inbound and outbound traffic
-* You may set up network ACLs with rules similar to your security groups in order to add a layer of security to your Amazon VPC, or you may choose to use the default network ACL that does not filter traffic traversing the subnet boundary.
+* You may set up network ACLs with rules similar to your security groups in order to add a layer of security to your VPC, or you may choose to use the default network ACL that does not filter traffic traversing the subnet boundary.
 * Overall, every subnet must be associated with a network ACL.

 | Security Group | Network ACL     |